From Toronto to Montreal through the major national parks

 • Day 1 Toronto

-Toronto Welcome to one of Canada's largest city, Toronto.
+Toronto Welcome to one of Canada's largest cities: Toronto.
 You will feel small in front of the vastness of Ontario's capital.

 • Day 2 Toronto